muratk5n/thirdwave/en/README.md

 The backlash didn't take place bcz of shitlib failure making movies more cuck.
 Or failing to talk about SJW concepts at schools.
-The reasons were economic.
-Doubling down on what didn't work made the fail even deeper, the art, general discourse suffered.
-Remember Russiagate, that was some insane asylum stuff..
+The reason was econ.
+But some doubled down made the fail more visible, the arts, general discourse suffered.
+Remember Russiagate, that was some insane asylum shit..

 ---